Label-Consistent Dataset Distillation with Detector-Guided Refinement: Methodology

 where $\lambda \sim \mathrm{Beta}(\alpha, \alpha)$.
 The model is optimized using the following loss:

 with $\mathrm{CE}(\cdot)$ denoting the cross-entropy loss.

-The trained model is subsequently applied to the synthetic images for anomaly detection.
+After training, this detector is subsequently applied to the synthetic images for anomaly detection.
 For CIFAR-10, we adopt the publicly available pre-trained model provided by \cite{sun2024rded} to perform this anomaly detection.
-A synthetic sample is classified as defective if its predicted label differs from the intended class, or if its maximum softmax confidence falls below a threshold $\beta$.
+A synthetic sample is classified as defective if its predicted label differs from the intended class, or if the softmax probability assigned to the target class falls below a threshold $\beta$.
+This confidence-based screening strategy follows the common practice of using softmax score to select reliable target samples~\cite{zou2025incremental}.
 This filtering process effectively removes low-quality or unreliable samples, enhancing the semantic integrity and overall quality of the distilled dataset.